 - Insufficient hygiene practices leading to unnecessary conditions (mouth infections from poor oral hygiene for example)

-- Dramatic, unexplained weight loss
+- Dramatic, unexplained weight loss.

 Put a stop to elder abuse – right a wrong for your loved ones

 Mistreatment of the most vulnerable members of society is never acceptable.
 If you suspect that a family member or friend is being mistreated and abused in a care home facility, it’s important to report this abuse to the police and seek legal advice to remedy the abuse.
 Our team of abuse law experts can listen to your story and guide you on the next best steps for your situation.
 Get in touch today.